Stratification as a general variance reduction method for Markov chain Monte Carlo: Limiting Results as a Rationale for EMUS

-The proof is similar to the low temperature limit, Theorem~\ref{thm: low temp EMUS}, but with some complications arising because not all strata are bounded and because here we consider the relative variance instead of the variance.
+\begin{proof} The proof is similar to the low temperature limit, Theorem~\ref{thm: low temp EMUS}, but with complications arising because not all strata are bounded and because here we consider the relative variance instead of the variance; see Appendix~\ref{apx: proof of low temp limit}.
+In particular, we require Assumption~\ref{asm: assumptions for small prob limit} to show that one can in fact choose $h$ so that all nonzero entries of $F$ are bounded above zero uniformly as $M$ increases; cf.\@ Lemma~\ref{lem: lower bound on F in small prob limit}.
+This is the only part of the proof relying on Assumption~\ref{asm: assumptions for small prob limit}. \end{proof}